 Though Calvin thought that Adam would have eventually ascended to heaven, he was clear that there was nothing which man had to fulfill (what it means to fulfill may be the working out of what is, rather than working for what is yet to be, as in Philippians 2:12-13 where we see our salvation being worked out by God according to his good pleasure, it is and is yet becoming what it is).
 It was all given, according to Calvin, (it may be in this sense that Adam was a type of Christ, alternatively, that he was the head of the first kind, Jesus the head of a last kind, or it might simply be that Adam bore the burden of sin coming into the world as antithesis, for we see Eve that brought sin into the human race, but Adam bears that sin for her and all those who came out from him, my emphasis).
 To the chagrin of many covenantalists, he discounted attempts to make the tree of life a means of life seeing life was something Adam already possessed.
 He granted it as most likely only a memorial to God’s providence by which Adam had life, not the reward of life for active obedience, nor the means of attaining it.
 A shocking thing to those who view it as a type of sacramental seal.
 Adam’s, life was given, his dominion was given, his subjection of the world was given, and he was placed into it, not to gain it, but to keep it.
 And even the keeping, Calvin said, was a gift of God’s providence so that Adam would have not worries that he might fail at his given task.
 It might be stated, man does not live by bread he makes alone, but even its ingredients, the recipe, and the ability to knead it and the hearth to bake the bread, is provided by every thing God speaks (that is to say, whatever God wills is the only source of all that is).
 Jesus didn’t have to reach out and take what the devil offered, he already possessed it.
 Even in the temptation he was strengthened and then refreshed by God’s provision.
 All was given to him.
 Adam, likewise, was to bask in the delightsome task God had given him, fully provided for in all aspects of the life he had been given to live to the full.
 Jesus for the joy set before him endured the cross.
 What he was given to do is what he did.
 Calvin rejected the idea that man could in any way, even in his innocence, do anything to merit anything so as to ascend to heaven.
 And Scripture affirms that no man ascends to heaven so as to bring Christ down, for the only one who can ascend is the one who descended.

 Calvin rejected any sense in which there was more than one mediator between God and man.
 It is simply a usurpation of the eternality of the Mediatorial office to propose another could procure life to Jesus’ offspring, which are not of the flesh, but of the Spirit.
 Jesus understood that flesh and blood cannot inherit the kingdom of God.
-Why can’t those who believe in Cow?
+Why can’t those who believe in a CoW?
 Calvin characterized the distinction between the first and last Adam as one of kind, not of covenantal equality.
 The first he denotes as one who is the head of the family of living souls, that is of the flesh.
 The other, a life-giving spirit, the head of a family which is of the Spirit, born from above, not of the offspring of man, not of the works of man’s hands, not of blood, not of bloods, but of God.
 In other words, Jesus didn’t fulfill a covenant of works given to the first Adam: 1) there wasn’t one; 2) he came to fulfill another covenant altogether, which the covenants, where they really are covenants, are only positive or negative types, not their anti-type or in any sense the substance of it.

 Jesus is not a priest after the order of man, anyway, as the works covenants require, but after a heavenly order, which is the meaning of the Melchizedek priesthood.
 Which brings up another thing.
 There are two essentially different covenants in the OT; one which requires man’s efforts, another which is done solely for man unilaterally by God.
 There is no priesthood in the Garden.
-The first priest is Abel as far as we can tell.
+The first priest is Abel.
 He is the first to offer acceptable sacrifice.
 As such, he is both prophet and priest.
 His sacrifice is offered in type as one given by God (see Isaac’s ram substitute) contrasted with Cain’s which is typologically a works centered sacrifice and rejected.
 Abel’s priesthood was like that of John the baptist’s which pointed to Jesus’ priesthood.
 It doesn’t come through the law.
 All men’s priest works are sacrifices which come through the law and are rejected by God as insufficient to give life:

 “Is the law then contrary to the promises of God?
 Certainly not!
 For if a law had been given that could give life, then righteousness would indeed be by the law…And every priest stands daily at his service, offering repeatedly the same sacrifices, which can never take away sins.”

 The law is not incompatible with the promise.
 It points to it, but it is not the promise.
 Indeed the latter establishes the first in that it is the substance of the first.
 But not ever vice verse.
 In these unequivocal statements, Scripture denies any place for the law being a means to life.
-All human priest works can do is type, or sign, but can not ever perform the thing which they point to.
+All human priest works can do is type, or sign, but they can not ever perform the thing which they point to.
 And also,

 “for sin indeed was in the world before the law was given, but sin is not counted where there is no law,”